Markcmd/cse15l-lab-reports/lab1.md

   lecture1
   [user@sahara ~]$
   ```
-1. The working directory: `/home`
+The working directory is `/home`.
-2. Output explanation: The output means there is directory lecture1 in the current directory which is `/home`.
+The output means there is directory lecture1 in the current directory working diretory `/home`.
-3. Meaning to have no argument: It means it will list all directories and files in the current directory.
+The ls without argument list all directories and files in the current working directory.
-4. Is output error? why? : No, because there can be no argument or directory as an argument in ls command.
+The output is not error, the command ls expects to have no argument or a directory as an argument that exist in the current working directory.

 + ```
   [user@sahara ~]$ ls lecture1
   Hello.class  Hello.java  lecture1  messages  README
   [user@sahara ~]$
   ```
-1. The working directory:  `/home`
+The working directory is `/home`.
-2. Output explanation: The output listed every directory and file in the directory `/home/lecture1`
-3. Is output error? why? : No, the argument lecture1 exists in the current working directory as a directory, and it is a valid directory.
+The output listed every directory and file in the directory `/home/lecture1` The output is not error, the command ls expects to have no argument or a directory as an argument that exist in the current working directory.
 + ```
   [user@sahara ~]$ ls Hello.java
   ls: cannot access 'Hello.java': No such file or directory